Chatwood fans 11, Cubs hit 3 homers to beat Pirates 4-3

 Chatwood (2-0) departed after Pittsburgh loaded the bases with two out in the seventh.
 Jeremy Jeffress came in and retired Phillip Evans on a grounder to third.

 The Pirates got three in the ninth on Colin Moran’s two-run homer off Kyle Ryan and Gregory Polanco’s run-scoring groundout.
-But Rowan Wick got pinch hitter José Osuna to bounce into a fielder’s choice for his third career save.
+But Rowan Wick coaxed pinch hitter José Osuna into a fielder’s choice for his third career save.

+“This group doesn’t quit,” Pirates manager Derek Shelton said.
+“We continue to have good (at-bats) and have a chance to win the game late.”

-Cubs manager David Ross stayed away from Craig Kimbrel one day after the closer surrendered home runs by Josh Bell and Moran in the ninth inning of a 6-3 victory.
+Ross stayed away from Craig Kimbrel one day after the closer surrendered home runs by Josh Bell and Moran in the ninth inning of a 6-3 victory.

+“It’s going to be daily with him, daily conversations,” Ross said.
+“He threw a pretty intense bullpen today trying to work out some things.”

 Chatwood had control issues in his first season with Chicago in 2018, but the right-hander was better last year.
 He is off to a great start in 2020, allowing one run and six hits in 12 2/3 innings over his first two outings.